codacy/docs/docs/organizations/organization-overview.md

 -   Hover the mouse pointer over the bars to see the metrics for the corresponding repositories.
 -   Click the bars to navigate directly to the corresponding repository.

-If you have over 8 repositories, the chart displays your repositories grouped by grade or percentage intervals:
+If you have over 8 repositories, the chart displays your repositories grouped by grade or percentage intervals.
+Click the bars to see and navigate directly to the corresponding repositories:

 ![Overall quality chart with grouped repositories](images/organization-overview-overall-quality-grouped.png)